 What are Undescended Testicles?

 An undescended testicle (or "testis") is when it fails to drop into the normal place in the scrotum.
 Your child's health care provider can find this during a routine exam.
-This issue is found in about 3% to 4% of newborns (and up to 21% of premature newborns).
-Luckily, about half of these testicles will drop on their own during the first three months of life.
-But testicles won't drop on their own after three months of age.
-Thus, about 1% to 2% of boys with undescended testicles will need treatment.
+This issue is found in about 3 or 4 out of 100 newborns (and up to 21 out of 100 premature newborns).
+Luckily, about half of these testicles will drop on their own during the first 3 months of life.
+But testicles won't drop on their own after 6 months of age.
+Thus, about 1 or 2 out of 100 boys with undescended testicles will need treatment.

 Undescended testicles are also linked to a higher risk of:

-- Testicular cancer in adulthood (though the risk is still less than one in 100)
+- Testicular cancer in adulthood (though the risk is still less than 1 in 100)

 - Testicular torsion (twisting of the chord that brings blood to the scrotum)